Intro – Spiritual Bling

-My local paper has a weekly column looking at what people are wearing – they glook over a person’s outfit, what it cost and where it was from, where it was inspired from.
+My local paper has an article looking at what people are wearing – they look over a person’s outfit, what it cost and where it was from, where it was inspired from.

 But what would Jesus see if he looked at us today?
 Would he see our labels, our make-up, our apparent wealth or lack of it..?
 What labels, what masks, what are you wearing today?
 Jesus sees through, penetrating to the deepest parts of our being, seeing our hearts.
 So what would Jesus see today if he looked at you and I?

-I was talking with someone recently about which DVDs they have.
-They said while they had loads of DVDs, they would rather read the Bible.
-What would you want Jesus to see in you today?
+I was talking with someone recently about which movies they have.
+They said while they had loads of movies available to watch or download, they would rather read the Bible.
+Could you say that?!

 Godliness has value for all things